Farmscaping: Conservation Biocontrol and Pollinator ConservationPlanningPreparingPlantingMonitoring

 Twenty years experience in horticulture, ten years experience in entomology, six years experience in conservation.
 Master of Science, Bachelor of Science, Associate of Arts, and Certified Horticulturist.
 I have helped conserve and enhance thousands of acres of habitats for insects.
-I can help you transform your farm into a wildlife sanctuary with a full-service process that includes:
+I can help you transform your landscape into a wildlife sanctuary with a full-service process that includes:

-- Creation of farmscapes to supply foods, nests, and shelters for beneficial organisms
+- Creation of sites to supply foods, nests, and shelters for wildlife

 - Preparation of sites with regenerative techniques to improve soil, water, and air quality

-- Installation of features to support, regulate, and provide farm beauty, integrity, and stability
+- Installation of features to support, regulate, and provide landscape beauty, integrity, and stability

-- Conservation of habitats to preserve, protect, and restore farmscape health and vitality
+- Conservation of habitats to preserve, protect, and restore landscape health and vitality

 - Observation of populations and communities to monitor ecosystem dynamics

 - Education of audiences with talks, walks, and workshops to confer knowledge and skills

-I have provided services for numerous farms, educational institutions, and non-profit organizations, including: Brooklyn Bridge Park, Community Involved In Sustaining Agriculture, Massachusetts Association of Conservation Districts, Monarch Farms Project, New Hampshire Association of Conservation Districts, Northeastern Organic Farming Association, Smith College, Sustainable Agriculture Research and Education Program, United States Department of Agriculture - Natural Resources Conservation Service, University of Massachusetts, University of New Hampshire, and The Xerces Society for Invertebrate Conservation.
+I have provided services for over one hundred farms, numerous educational institutions, and dozens of non-profit organizations, including: Brooklyn Bridge Park, Community Involved In Sustaining Agriculture, Massachusetts Association of Conservation Districts, Monarch Farms Project, Native Plant Trust, New Hampshire Association of Conservation Districts, Northeastern Organic Farming Association, Smith College, Sustainable Agriculture Research and Education Program, United States Department of Agriculture - Natural Resources Conservation Service, University of Massachusetts, University of New Hampshire, and The Xerces Society for Invertebrate Conservation.